microsoft/lst-bench/metrics/notebooks/README.md

 3. The path to the DuckDB database (`DUCKDB_PATH`), set in ``utils/constants.py``.
 4. The event identifiers that should be plotted (`EVENT_IDS`).

 The first two parameters should be consistent with identifiers/start times that can be found in the database and have event type `EXEC_EXPERIMENT`.
 You can determine the available experiment identifiers and start times by using the ``listExperiments.ipynb`` notebook.
-The event identifiers can point to any event type though we generally recommend to visualize the same event type at a time (for example to compare experiment phases or certain statements).
+The event identifiers can point to any event type though we generally recommend visualizing the same event type at a time (for example to compare experiment phases or certain statements).

 All parameters are set in the first code block of the respective notebooks.
 Here is an example for the comparison of three single user phases (phase identifiers taken from WP1 but may vary based on the yaml configuration):
 ```